Here’s the ultimate guide to making yummy Chocolate Covered Pretzels .. and they’re super easy and fun to make too!

-These yummy sweet treats are super easy to make and share, and you and your kids will have a ton of fun making them!
+These yummy chocolate covered pretzel rods are super easy to make and share, and you and your kids will have a ton of fun making them!
 There is no baking, and very few rules.
-Grab your pretzel sticks, choose your chocolate, choose your color, choose your sprinkles (or other toppings) and you’re good to go!
+Grab your pretzel sticks or pretzel rods, choose your chocolate, choose your color, choose your sprinkles (or other toppings) and you’re good to go!

 Recommendations for Chocolate Covered Pretzels

-For this recipe, I use the candy melts and the regular dark chocolate from Wilton.
+For this chocolate covered pretzel rods recipe, I use the candy melts and the regular dark chocolate from Wilton.
 I found them easy to find and work with.
 For sprinkles, I love the various colorful Wilton sprinkles as well, especially the Wilton Micro Hearts Sprinkle Mix!

 Melting the Chocolate and Candy Melts